KingWaffleIII/Plane/README.md

 ## Aircraft

-### mRAST Spec
+### RAST Spec

-The mRAST spec is inconsistent in its use of aircraft names.
+The RAST spec is inconsistent in its use of aircraft names.
 Sometimes, it uses the most up-to-date model with the latest manufacturer and sometimes it likes to stay in the past.
 An example is the CASA/IPTN CN-235, which the spec calls the Airbus CN-235.
 Another example is the Breguet 1150 Atlantic, which the spec calls the Dassault Atlantic.

 As a result, I've compromised and tried to use the most accurate name possible, whilst avoiding going against the spec.